2020 Hiring Trends - By Top Quality Recruitment

 Uses technology effectively for both sides: Would a Skype or Zoom interview work better than an in-person fly-in at his stage?
 Can an online assessment be done in the comfort of their home?

-Maintains open communication, letting the candidate know where they are in the process.
+Maintains open communication, letting the candidates know where they are in the process.

-All candidates in an effective recruitment process, even if not chosen, will continue to think of the company positively.
+Even if not chosen, all candidates in an effective recruitment process will continue to think of the company positively.
 Those with a poor experience will not and will likely share their negative experiences with others in their network and on social media.
-While this may not seem to be a big deal, in the world where information travels at the speed of the internet, a negative experience can reach faster and further than ever before, and in a tight labor market may impact the ability of your business to grow.
+While this may not seem to be a big deal, in a world where information travels at the speed of the internet, a negative experience can reach faster and further than ever before, and a tight labor market may impact the ability of your business to grow.

-Understanding and focusing on addressing the above trends in the recruitment process will ensure that your team grows with the best talent available in the market.
+Understanding and addressing the above trends in the recruitment process will ensure that your team grows with the best talent available.
 While some areas may be easier to implement, such as evaluating tools to determine soft skills.
 Other areas will require a concerted effort over time.
 In the case of employer branding, for example, reputation doesn't change overnight.
 However, moving in the right direction will go a long way.
-In a high demand market, employers need to do everything they can to win over top talent, which will have a significant impact on their bottom line over time.
+In a high-demand market, employers need to do everything they can to win over top talent, which will significantly impact their bottom line over time.

-This post is part of our larger annual Salary Guide.
+This post is part of our more extensive annual Salary Guide.